fit-r2lab/rhubarbe/README.md

 * fix issues with empty leases being displayed in the onelab portal -> Loic

-* some other commands (wait, status, etc...) should issue a warning when not authorized
-* rhubarbe leases seems broken, and not sure if owners are properly displayed
+* review the `rhubarbe-images/` and `omf-images-6/` area, esp. on `bemol` where there obviously are duplicates.

+* plan a short meeting with Naoufal and Thierry

 ## nice to have (P3)

 * robustify ensure_reset ? (fit04)
     if a node is still answering ping right after it was reset, then it is exhibiting the oblivion issue, so it needs to be turned off; maybe repeatedly so.

+* some other commands (wait, status, etc...) should issue a warning when not authorized

 * *not even sure* refactor how mains are done; some have a monitor and some others not